Basil Goulding: Kilkenny Design Workshops

 Following completion of the report 'Design in Ireland', the Kilkenny Design Workshops (KDW) was set up in 1963.
-It primarily endeavoured to nurture native Irish crafts particularly textiles, metalwork, ceramics, glass and furniture to have a modern yet distinctly Irish sensibility.
+It primarily endeavoured to nurture native Irish crafts particularly in the fields of textiles, metalwork, ceramics, glass and furniture to have a modern yet distinctly Irish sensibility.
 The KDW was the first State sponsored design agency in the world and was held as a model of governmental intervention in design.
 Sir Basil Goulding sat on the board of the KDW from its origination and fulfilled the role of chairperson from 1977 until 1981.

 Championing Art

 Collecting Irish artists

-Sir Basil Goudling was deeply involved in the arts as a collector, sponsor, and benefactor.
+Sir Basil Goulding was deeply involved in the arts as a collector, sponsor, and benefactor.
 He carefully and thoughtfully collected pieces of art, and amassed a large and important collection which showcased much of the work being produced in Ireland at the time.
 He bought paintings and sculptures by many notable creatives such as Jack Butler Yeats, Patrick Scott (artist).
 He particularly championed the work of Barrie Cooke and Camille Souter and owned many of their works.